 The Agricultural Homestead Market Value Credit reduces the overall property tax burdens for farmers, particularly for low-valued agricultural homesteads.
 The credit applies to all agricultural homesteads, but does not apply to the house, garage, and surrounding one acre of farmland, since that portion of the property benefits from the homestead market value exclusion.
 The credit equals 0.3 percent for the first \$115,000 of value and 0.1 percent for market value above \$115,000.
 The maximum credit is \$490.
 The 2017 Legislature created a new tax credit called the School Building Bond Agricultural Credit, designed to limit the tax burden of school building projects on agricultural property.
 It applies to all property classified as agricultural, but does not apply to the house, garage, and surrounding one acre of farmland.
-The credit equals 40 percent of the property tax that is attributed to school district bonded debt levies.
-The projected state aid entitlement cost of this credit for taxes payable in 2018 is \$32.2 million.
+For FY 2020, the credit equals 40 percent (50 percent in FY 2021) of the property tax that is attributed to school district bonded debt levies.
+The state aid entitlement cost of this credit for taxes payable in 2019 is approximately \$38 million.